Careers at CPWDC

 - Assist in coordinating and convening quarterly Youth Council meetings.

-- Participate in workgroups, committees and conferences as requested to represent CPWDC and its youth strategic plan.
+- Participate in workgroups, committees and conferences as requested to represent CPWDC and its strategic plan.

-- Please note that this position has limited interaction with youth and is not a direct services position.
+Please note that this position has limited interaction with program participants and is not a direct services position.

 REQUIRED KNOWLEDGE, SKILLS, and QUALITIES